Artist & Director

-At the age of 12 Judy Lirririnyin sat with her father, renown artist Binyinyuwuy.
-She describes this as an important time in her life.
-“Yaka (no) playing around him.
+At the age of 12 Judy Lirririnyin sat with her father, renowned artist Binyinyuwuy.
+She describes this as an important time in her life, “There was no playing near him.
 He was doing his painting to concentrate his mind.
 I was watching his hand moving down, going sideways – he was really tricky (clever).
-I was also watching my mother and grandmother doing weaving, making bathi and mat.
-So I learnt to sit quiet and to work carefully.
-Today I sit here with my painting, my gurruŋ (brother in-law) joins me, he sings the manikay for my painting, sometimes we are telling each other story for that painting and we cry.”
+I was also watching my mother and grandmother doing weaving, making bathi (bags) and mat.
+So I learnt to sit quietly and to work carefully.
+Today I sit here with my painting, my gurruŋ (son-in-law) joins me, he sings the manikay (songs) for my painting.
+Sometimes we tell each other the story for that painting and we cry.”

 Lirririnyin beams with pride as she speaks of her father and her mission to honour him and to continue sharing his memory and strength with her grandchildren.